 Aggregating the funds from multiple sources enables you to manage all the funds in a single, digital wallet irrespective of the pathway used by each.

 Enabling funding sources to use a specific path and/or multiple pathways is a matter of design.
-For example, nearly all e-commerce sites are setup to accept funds primarily through credit/debit card processing and some also support other digital methods (e.g. PayPal) and few, if any, accept ACH or wire transfer due to the manual processing required.
-Whereas physical storefront most often accept cash (which is deposited into an ACH account), checks (ACH) and card processing but are not set-up for wire transfers.
+For example, nearly all e-commerce sites are set up to accept funds primarily through credit/debit card processing and some also support other digital methods (e.g. PayPal) and few, if any, accept ACH or wire transfer due to the manual processing required.
+Whereas physical storefronts most often accept cash (which is deposited into an ACH account), checks (ACH) and card processing, but are not set up for wire transfers.

 Incoming funds, of course, must be valued in a specific currency, e.g. US$ or Euros, to be aggregated within a digital wallet.
 Using a payments platform, funds can either then be managed by creating multiple, currency-specific digital wallets or by converting the originating currency to the incoming account currency prior to acceptance.
 The latter is done at far less attractive rates and may deter customers.
 Thus, it requires some key business decisions.

 Look at the incoming flow of monies from both a company perspective and from that of its partners.
 Is the company set up to conduct business in a specific currency?
 Are there partners?

 Can the business process be made simplest by doing everything in the local currency, where possible, and then converting to primary currency within the platform?

 Entry Points - Accept Funds from Any Source